d2s/Documentation/docs/HowtoUseRsyncOSX.md

 The following features are implemented in RsyncOSX:

 - execute **single** tasks
-  - estimation run is required before the real task is executed
+  - an *estimation* run is required before the real task is executed (an estimation run is executed by the setting the `--dry-run` parameter to rsync)
-  - by pressing the Execute button **after** the estimation progress indicator has stopped executes the real task
+  - either by a double click on row or by pressing the Execute button **after** the estimation progress indicator has stopped executes the real task
   - if another row (task) is selected after estimation is done a new estimation run is required
 - execute **batch** tasks
-  - batch tasks are executed automatically until all completed
+  - batch tasks are automatically executed until all are completed (the estimate run and execute run are executed in one go)
   - if you want tasks to be executed in one go mark them for batch
 - adding **new tasks** either by drag and drop (for local volumes) or by GUI
 - **user configuration**